exanauts/ExaPF.jl/docs/src/tutorials/direct_solver.md

 ExaPF.nlsolve!(pf_solver, jx, stack)
 ```

-## KLU (CPU)
+## KLU (CPU, default)

 [KLU](https://dl.acm.org/doi/abs/10.1145/1824801.1824814) is an
 efficient sparse linear solver, initially designed for circuit simulation
 problems.
 It is often considered as one of the state-of-the-art linear solver
 to solve power flow problems.
 Conveniently, KLU is wrapped in Julia
 with the package [KLU.jl](https://github.com/JuliaSparse/KLU.jl).
 KLU.jl implements a proper interface to use KLU.
-We just have to implement
-a forgiving function for `LinearAlgebra.lu!`
+We just have to implement a forgiving function for `LinearAlgebra.lu!`
 ```@example direct_solver
 LinearAlgebra.lu!(K::KLU.KLUFactorization, J) = KLU.klu!(K, J)
 ```
+We use by default when `J` is a `SparseMatrixCSC`.
 Then, we are ready to solve a power flow with KLU using our current
 abstraction.
 One has just to create a new instance of [`LS.DirectSolver`](@ref):
 ```@example direct_solver
 klu_factorization = KLU.klu(jx.J)
 klu_solver = LS.DirectSolver(klu_factorization)
 ```

 and pass it to [`nlsolve!`](@ref):
 ```@example direct_solver
 ExaPF.init!(polar, stack) # reinit stack
 ExaPF.nlsolve!(pf_solver, jx, stack; linear_solver=klu_solver)
 ```

 We observe KLU reduces considerably the time spent in the linear solver.